erfianugrah/revista-3/README.md

    bun run build
    ```

-   This will also run the Pagefind indexing via the postbuild script.
+   This also runs Pagefind indexing via the postbuild script.

 5. Preview the production build:
    ```